-Prerequisites: HIST1100 or 6 credit Humanities.
-Exclusions: Unavailable to students with credit for HIST212.
+HIST1100 or 6 credit Humanities.

 Explores the full scope of medieval civilization in Europe, from the disintegration of the Roman Empire in the west in the fifth century to the Voyages of Discovery in the fifteenth.
 Covers high politics and religion as well as social structure, thought and belief, cultural achievements and women and minority groups.